tsawyer/dvm-project-notes/dvmhost-install.md

 ## Clone

-This clones this repo.
+Clone this repo.
 You need it locally.
-Notice we don't clone [DVMHost](https://github.com/DVMProject/dvmhost) because we install a prebuild version.
-This version only works on amd486.
+Notice we don't clone [DVMHost](https://github.com/DVMProject/dvmhost) because we install a prebuild binary and config.
+This version is for amd486.

 ```
 cd /usr/src